Berkeley-CS61B/simple-office-hours-queue/README.md

 1. Create a new project on <a target="_blank" href="https://console.developers.google.com">Google Cloud Platform</a>.

-2. Press the "Create Credentials" button and select "OAuth client ID".
+2. Navigate to the Credentials tab.
+Press the "Create Credentials" button and select "OAuth client ID".
 Go throuth the process of filling out the form.
 Select `External` if you're given the option.
 Press the "Create Credentials" button again.
 This time select "Web application" as the application type.

 3. Create a new OAuth client ID.
 Make sure to set the Authorized JavaScript origins to `http://localhost` and redirect URI to `http://localhost:3000/api/auth/callback/google`.
 When deployed, add new entries, replacing `localhost`/`localhost:3000` to the new URL.
 ![Google Auth setup](/readme-assets/google-config.jpg)